NATO allies struggle to keep Kabul airport open for aid after withdrawal | Law-Order

 NATO allies struggle to keep Kabul airport open for aid after withdrawal

-"We are in discussions with the Taliban on this very front."
-On Friday the Pentagon said several nations were willing to work with the Taliban to keep Kabul airport operating.
-Still, as aid groups struggle to keep supply routes into the country open after the Aug.
-31 departure of foreign troops, Afghans trying to leave the country are finding the few remaining exits slamming shut.
+The airport, a lifeline for tens of thousands of evacuees fleeing Taliban fighters in the past two weeks and for aid arriving to relieve the impact of drought and conflict, was hit by a deadly suicide bombing https://www.reuters.com/world/asia-pacific/western-nations-race-complete-afghan-evacuation-deadline-looms-2021-08-25 outside its gates on Thursday.
+Turkey said it was still talking to the Taliban about providing technical help to operate the airport after the Aug.
+31 deadline for troops to leave Afghanistan but said the bombing underlined the need for a Turkish force to protect any experts deployed there.

 NATO allies are struggling to ensure that Afghanistan's main gateway, Kabul airport, remains open for urgently needed humanitarian aid flights next week when they end their evacuation airlifts and turn it over to the Taliban.
-The airport, a lifeline for tens of thousands of evacuees fleeing victorious Taliban fighters in the last two weeks and for aid arriving to relieve the impact of drought and conflict, was hit by a deadly attack outside its gates on Thursday.
+The airport, a lifeline for tens of thousands of evacuees fleeing Taliban fighters in the past two weeks and for aid arriving to relieve the impact of drought and conflict, was hit by a deadly suicide bombing https://www.reuters.com/world/asia-pacific/western-nations-race-complete-afghan-evacuation-deadline-looms-2021-08-25 outside its gates on Thursday.

 Turkey said it was still talking to the Taliban about providing technical help to operate the airport after the Aug.
 31 deadline for troops to leave Afghanistan but said the bombing underlined the need for a Turkish force to protect any experts deployed there.
 Turkey has not said whether the Taliban would accept such a condition, and President Tayyip Erdogan said on Friday his country was "not in a rush to start flights" again to Kabul.

-The World Health Organization warned on Friday that medical supplies in Afghanistan would run out in days, with little chance of re-stocking them.
-"Right now because of security concerns and several other operational considerations, Kabul airport is not going to be an option for the next week at least," said WHO regional emergency director Rick Brennan.
-Brennan said the organization hoped to operate flights in the next few days into Afghanistan's northern city of Mazar-i-Sharif with the support of Pakistani authorities.
+The World Health Organization said on Friday that medical supplies in Afghanistan would run out in days, with little chance of re-stocking them.
+"Right now because of security concerns and several other operational considerations, Kabul airport is not going to be an option for the next week at least," WHO regional emergency director Rick Brennan said.

-"One of the challenges we have in Afghanistan right now is there is no civil aviation authority functioning," he told a briefing from Cairo.
-Insurance rates for flying into Afghanistan had "skyrocketed at prices we have never seen before" since Thursday's attack, he added.
-"Once we have addressed that we will hopefully be airborne in the next 48 to 72 hours."
+U.N.
+AIR BRIDGE The World Food Programme, which runs the U.N.
+Humanitarian Air Service, is planning to start flights over the weekend to create a humanitarian air bridge into Afghanistan, U.N. spokesman Stephane Dujarric told reporters in New York.

+"That will involve flights from Pakistan into various airports, outside of Kabul, into Kandahar and Mazar-i-Sharif," Dujarric said.
+"WFP is appealing for about $18 million for the passenger service and $12 million for the cargo air bridge."
+Dujarric said it is unclear what would happen at Kabul airport after Aug.
+31. He described the airport as critical to the work of the United Nations, which has stressed that it plans to stay in Afghanistan to help those in need.

-LAST FLIGHTS The United States says the Islamist Taliban movement had indicated "in no uncertain terms" that it wants to have a functioning commercial airport to avoid international isolation.
+"It will be incumbent on ... the Taliban to ensure that there is a system in place, security in place, for Kabul to have a functioning airport," Dujarric said.
+The United States has said the Islamist Taliban movement had indicated it wants to have a functioning commercial airport to avoid international isolation.

 "A functioning state, a functioning economy, a government that has some semblance of a relationship with the rest of the world, needs a functioning commercial airport," U.S. State Department spokesperson Ned Price said.
 "We are in discussions with the Taliban on this very front."
-On Friday the Pentagon said several nations were willing to work with the Taliban to keep Kabul airport operating.
+The Pentagon said several nations are willing to work with the Taliban to keep Kabul airport operating.

-Germany ended evacuation flights on Thursday, although its former envoy to Afghanistan, Markus Potzel, has been in talks with the Taliban representative in Doha to keep Kabul airport operating after Aug.
-31. Potzel said on Wednesday he had been assured by the Taliban that Afghans "with legal documents will continue to have the opportunity to travel on commercial flights after 31 August."

-(Additional reporting by Emma Farge in Geneva and Ali Kucukgocmen in Istanbul; Writing by Dominic Evans; Editing by Edmund Blair)
+Afghans with valid documents will be able to travel in the future at any time, a senior Taliban official said on Friday.
+(Additional reporting by Emma Farge in Geneva and Ali Kucukgocmen in Istanbul; Writing by Dominic Evans; Editing by Edmund Blair and Will Dunham)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)